 Watch now.
 This on-demand webinar explores the most pervasive stressors in the care environment and how to improve communication.

 Physician Pager Replacement, Hospital Notification, and Disaster Management With One Communication Tool: Duncan Regional Hospital

 Nurse staffing is a perennial issue for hospital leadership.
 If it were merely an issue of nurse-to-patient ratios, the problem might be easier to solve.
 Nurse workload is only part of the story.
 This post looks at how to address the emotional aspects driving nurses’ stress over staffing levels.

 The Nursing Executive Center has identified four ways in which healthcare organizations can help build a work environment in which nurses have the time and tools to do their work professionally, at a high standard, with less stress.
-While healthcare leadership cannot change the kinds of stresses nurses and other care providers face, you can implement technology to give your staff the tools they need to reduce the time they spend frantically running around every day (FRED).
+While healthcare leadership cannot change the kinds of stresses nurses and other care providers face, you can implement healthcare communication technology to give your staff the tools they need to reduce the time they spend frantically running around every day (FRED).

 From Gartner’s February 2018 Market Guide for Crisis/Emergency Management Platforms (C/EMP), I identified six takeaways that I feel are especially meaningful for healthcare organizations.
 Specifically, here’s what I recommend you do to help ensure your staff is ready and able to use your emergency management platform in a crisis.